Dental t and d

 For Scottish Speakers

-Move tongue to teeth.
+Italian t/d are dental and unaspirated.
+Move tongue tip from the ridge to the teeth.
 No aspiration.

 For Indian Speakers